olincollege/network-keylogger/README.md

 ## Authors: Aditi Vinod, Lily Jiang, Luke Witten, and Richard Li

 A keystroke logger that runs in the background and sends information over a tcp socket network.
 With a virus-like functionality, the program cannot easily be noticed, identified, and/or killed.

+# Features
+- Immortalization!
+This program can duplicate itself, hide itself, kill its parents, and ignore all common ways to shut it down (disabled because... well, we don't actually want to give you a virus)
+- Keylogging.
+Using `libevdev`, this program is capable of tracking all keystrokes when activated, packaging them for transmission.
+- Network interfacing.
+This program will send data from your computer somewhere else.
+Good luck finding out where your data went :)

 # Usage